-- Unified Carrier Registration
+7. Get Unified Carrier Registration (1 week)

 The final legal requirement is that you’ll need to determine your process agents at each phase of your freight brokerage.
 A process agent is a person providing legal representation within the state you’re operating in.
 These agents are registered with the FMCSA under the BOC-3 form, and brokers need to hire a process agent as part of the licensing and registration process.

-Market Your Freight Broker Business
+9. Market Your Freight Broker Business (On-going)

 After securing your license, bond or trust fund, and other essential tools of the trade, you’re now ready to start your business legally.
 However, before you become a freight broker, it will be challenging to achieve success if you don’t create a marketing plan.

-These online directories include famous sites such as Yelp, Yahoo!
+- List Your Freight Broker Company in Online Business Directories: These online directories include famous sites such as Yelp, Yahoo!
 Local Listings, or GoogleMyBusiness.
-All these can help place your name out there for a potential shipper or motor carrier searching for a broker.
+All these can help place your name for a potential shipper or motor carrier searching for a broker.

-Before putting your business up for online marketing, decide which niche of the market fits your skills the best.
+- Target Buyer Personas Online: Before putting your business up for online marketing, decide which market niche fits your skills the best.

-When it comes to marketing strategies for an aspiring freight broker, most ignore calculating the potential ROI.
+- Determine Your Return on Investment: When it comes to marketing strategies for an aspiring freight broker, most ignore calculating the potential ROI.
 This factor is essential for any marketing strategy as these aren’t free and could cost you more in the long run.
-That’s why it’s best to pay attention to how your marketing plans generate revenue using social media analytics tools.
+That’s why paying attention to how your marketing plans generate revenue using social media analytics tools is best.

-How Much Does it Cost to Be a Freight Broker?
+How Much Does It Cost To Be a Freight Broker?

-However, if you solely want to become a freight broker, all you need to pay for is the one-time fee for licenses and other legal requirements.
-The price for these usually costs up to $300, and you may have to pay for this fee twice since, like most brokers, it’s wise if you register as both a motor carrier and freight broker.
+However, if you solely want to become a freight broker, all you need to pay is the one-time fee for licenses and other legal requirements.
+These usually cost up to $300, and you may have to pay this fee twice since, like most brokers, it’s wise if you register as both a motor carrier and freight broker.